MatteuSan/sentro/docs/api/throw.md

 # Throw API

-## `throw-error()` function/mixin
+## `throw-error()` function and mixin

 Throws an error.
-Must be used within a valid SCSS conditional statement or a valid selector
+Must be used within a valid SCSS conditional statement or a valid selector.

 ### Syntax